ColeChiodo/subtitle-autoloader/README.md

    * Last resort: first available subtitle.

 6. **Download Subtitle**

    Fetches the matched subtitle file for overlaying on the video.

-7. **Debounced and Cancel-Safe Handling**
-   Prevents multiple simultaneous searches for the same video and allows canceling stale requests.

 ## Installation
 If you want to build and run the extension yourself, you must: